MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/career-coach.md

 1. Select **Teams apps** > **Manage apps** > **Career Coach** > **LinkedIn connection**.

+2. Find the LinkedIn page by searching on LinkedIn and selecting School filter.
+Or connect with a career services staff member to determine the correct LinkedIn school page to use.
+[How to identify LinkedIn pages](https://www.linkedin.com/help/linkedin/answer/40133/differences-between-a-linkedin-page-for-a-school-and-company?lang=en)

-2. Add the LinkedIn school page URL.
+3. Add the LinkedIn school page URL.
 The URL must be a school page and not a company page and are typically formatted as `https://www.linkedin.com/school/willow-university/`.
-[How to identify LinkedIn pages](https://www.linkedin.com/help/linkedin/answer/40133/differences-between-a-linkedin-page-for-a-school-and-company?lang=en).

    ![linkedin school page example](media/career-coach-linkedin-page-url.png)

-3. Select **Apply**.
+4. Select **Submit**.

-4. If successfully submitted the page will be updated to show the Verification link and Verification link expiration.
+5. If successfully submitted, the page will be updated to show the **Verification link** and **Verification link expiration**.
 The verification link expires after 30 days.

    ![linkedin connections for the career coach app](media/career-coach-linked-in.png)

-5. Copy the verification link share it with your educational institution’s LinkedIn page super admin [LinkedIn page admin documentation](https://www.linkedin.com/help/linkedin/answer/102672).
+6. Copy the verification link and share it with your educational institution’s LinkedIn page super admin.
+Learn more about the LinkedIn page super admin role at the [LinkedIn page admin documentation](https://www.linkedin.com/help/linkedin/answer/102672).

-6. The LinkedIn page super admin, will use the unique verification link to associate Career Coach with your school's page.
+7. The LinkedIn page super admin, will use the unique verification link to associate Career Coach with your school's page.
 [Additional documentation about LinkedIn page verification](https://www.linkedin.com/help/linkedin/answer/102672).

 > [!NOTE]
 > The verification by the LinkedIn page super admin is required to complete the LinkedIn connection for Career Coach.